CSMI – Project Components

-The WID will manage and operate the CSMI system, while municipalities will be users of the CSMI system.
-The CSMI Cooperative will be the overarching form of governance.
+The WID will manage, own, and operate the CSMI system (excluding Weed Lake), while municipalities will be users of the CSMI system as described in the executed Development, User, and Management Agreements.
+The CSMI Cooperative, incorporated in December 2020, will be the overarching form of governance.
+After the first successful year as a co-operative, CSMI held its first Annual General Meeting on May 25, 2022.

 The chosen governance structure for the CSMI is a Cooperative, which reflects the collaborative nature of the project and creates a mechanism for the partners to collectively manage and operate the system.
-Once the system is operational, i.e. ready to receive and transfer stormwater, it will be managed and operated by the WID under the direction of the CSMI Board.
-Governance of the CSMI Board is proposed to include one Director from each partner organization, with each Director having one vote.
+Once the system is operational, i.e., ready to receive and transfer stormwater, it will be managed and operated by the WID under the direction of the CSMI Board.
+Governance of the CSMI Board will include one Director from each partner organization, with each Director having one vote.
 The municipal partners will be users of the system, each contributing stormwater from developed land in their respective jurisdictions.

-The CSMI System infrastructure that collects and moves the stormwater through the CSMI region is shared and governed by the CSMI, but infrastructure that collects and treats stormwater within municipal communities will remain the responsibility of that municipality.
-The CSMI Stormwater Management Plan will govern the amount, quality, and timing of water that each municipality contributes to the system.
-This will ensure that as the water moves through the various components of the system, including some natural water bodies, meets or exceeds regulatory requirements and adheres to BMP’s.
+The CSMI System infrastructure (excluding Weed Lake) that collects and moves the stormwater through the CSMI region is shared and governed by the CSMI, but infrastructure that collects and treats stormwater within municipal communities will remain the responsibility of that municipality.
+The CSMI Stormwater Guidelines will govern the amount, quality, and timing of water that each municipality contributes to the system.
+This will ensure that as the water moves through the various components of the system, including some natural water bodies, meets or exceeds regulatory requirements and adheres to Best Management Practices.
+BMP’s include, but are not limited to, maintaining existing wetlands, creating new wetlands where feasible and appropriate, and applying riparian buffers to protect water quality.

-Alberta Environment and Parks (AEP) continues to be involved with the CSMI table discussions as an observer and advisor as it pertains to the regulatory process.
+Alberta Environment and Protected Areas (AEPA) continues to be involved with the CSMI operations discussions as an observer and advisor as it pertains to the regulatory process.
 It is recognized that the regulatory process for the CSMI solution is unique.
 This is due to the overall scale of the project, which overlaps multiple jurisdictions, involves various Acts, and requires construction of public and private infrastructure.
 This stormwater infrastructure will be built locally through development and onsite improvements within each municipality, and regionally throughout the rural area that overlaps with the WID.

 Stormwater management facilities within each municipal boundary will require registration with the Environmental Protection and Enhancement Act (EPEA), including local works needed to transfer water into the CSMI system.
-Applications for EPEA registrations will take place in parallel with Water Act Approvals applications.
-Ongoing discussions with AEP will determine whether the CSMI will also be required to obtain licenses and/or water allocations under with Water Act .
+Applications for EPEA registrations will take place in parallel with the Master Water Act Approval application.

 The CSMI concept has been recognized through financial contributions by: